 Things to Keep in Mind Before Planting

-We know you can’t wait to work on your home’s landscaping, but don’t grab your trusty shovel just yet.
+We know you can’t wait to work on your landscape security, but don’t grab your trusty shovel just yet.
 Read these tips first:

 Go for Plants That Are Thick, Wide, and Tall

 Your plants will be useless if anyone can jump over them.
-You want them big enough to be a barrier, but also not too tall.
+The best defensive plants are big enough to be a barrier but aren’t too tall.
 Otherwise, intruders may be able to use them for cover.

 Leave Them Near Weak Spots